-- Disengage the blades by moving the 1. blade-control switch to the OFF position (Figure 17). - 2.
-Move the motion-control levers outward to the PARK position. - Move the throttle control to the FAST position.
-3. - 4.
+- Disengage the blades by moving the blade-control switch to the OFF position (Figure 17). - 2.
+Move the motion-control levers outward to the PARK position. - 3.
+Move the throttle lever to the SLOW position and let the engine idle for 1 minute. - 4.
 Turn the key to the OFF position and remove the key.